mistakia/nano-community/docs/introduction/advantages.md

 Unlike almost all digital currencies, the Nano protocol itself has no scalability limits.

-Nano can scale by increasing whatever the limiting factor is among: bandwidth, CPU cycles, and disk operations.
+Nano can scale by increasing whatever the limiting factor is among bandwidth, CPU cycles, and disk operations.

 ### Nano is energy-efficient